 But, as a parent, perhaps my impulse to flatten a dream that I don’t see a future in is just plain WRONG.
 The jobs of the future are a glint in someone’s eye right now.
 There’s also the argument that pursuing your passion is more important.
 The corollary being: do what you love and the money will follow.
 I also like: If you do what you love, you’ll never work a day in your life.

-At fourteen, BLACK discovered his passion for the yo yo.
-By eighteen, he was a world champion but without yo you job prospects.
+At fourteen, BLACK discovered his passion for the yo-yo.
+By eighteen, he was a world champion but without yo-yo job prospects.
 He had a traditional salaryman job as a computer programmer.
-He quit to learn classic ballet, jazz dance, and acrobatics to make himself into a yo yo performer.
+He quit learning classic ballet, jazz dance, and acrobatics to make himself into a yo-yo performer.